jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-getting-started-guide.md

     Typically developers will create a new AdapTable instance filled with [Predefined Configuration](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_adaptableoptions_.adaptableoptions.html#predefinedconfig).
 This means that when new users open the application, they will see AdapTable pre-loaded with multiple Searches, Styles, Edit Rules, Reports etc that match their needs.

-    Additionally Predefined Configuration can include 'Entitlements' - stipulating which AdapTable functions users are allowed to access.
+    Additionally Predefined Configuration can include 'Entitlements' - stipulating which AdapTable functions users are allowed to access (See [Entitlements Guide](./adaptable-entitlements-guide.md) for more information)

 - **Saving State**:  Managing changes made to user state at Run Time and storing it for future use